 Colour has been injected in this room through the use of the exposed brick wall at the far end.
 Yellows and reds complement the otherwise simple, white units and another splash of colour comes from the unconventional yellow worktops

 16. A striking purple kitchen

 The owners of this four bedroom, former weaver’s cottage wanted to take a traditional house and add a modern twist to the interiors.
-The kitchen is a mix of shaker style, with modern accessories and a impactful purple colour scheme.
+The curved kitchen is a mix of Shaker style, with modern accessories and a impactful purple colour scheme.

 17. A colourful farmhouse kitchen